hugoalh/scan-virus-ghaction/README.md

 ### `git_integrate`

-`<Boolean = False>` Whether to integrate with Git to perform scan by every commits; Require workspace is a Git repository.
+`<Boolean = False>` Whether to integrate with Git to perform scan by every commits; Require directory is a Git repository.
 When this is `False`, will ignore inputs:

 - [`git_ignores`](#git_ignores)
 - [`git_lfs`](#git_lfs)